AzamatRG/turtlebro_overheat_sensor/readme.md

 ### Connecting limit switch

-Limit switch 'ON' pin must be connected STRICTLY to pin marked 'GPIO' in  white connector marked as 'A13'.
+Limit switch 'NC' pin must be connected STRICTLY to pin marked 'GPIO' in  white connector marked as 'A13'.
-Limit switch 'GND' pin must be connected to 'GND' pin on the same connector marked as 'A12'.
+Limit switch 'GND' pin must be connected to 'GND' pin on the same connector marked as 'A13'.
-Limit switch 'VCC' pin must be connected to '5V' pin on the same connector marked as 'A12'.
+Limit switch 'VCC' pin must be connected to '5V' pin on the same connector marked as 'A13'.

 ### How to install on Arduino